dannybarrientos/serenity-js-cucumber-playwright-template/README.md

 ## Usages

-This repository is a GitHub template.
+This repositorys is a GitHub template.
 You can use it to [create a new GitHub repository](https://help.github.com/en/articles/creating-a-repository-from-a-template), [clone it to your computer](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

 You can also launch it in a virtual Gitpod workspace without having to install anything on your machine: